-Durable Solutions: In December 2018 President Jose Mario Vaz granted citizenship to more than 7,000 linguistically and culturally assimilated refugees living in the country for more than 25 years.
-The decree is in conformity with international agreements on migration and asylum.
-At year's end the government had issued official identification to more than 5,000 of these individuals.
+Durable Solutions: In 2018 President Jose Mario Vaz granted citizenship to more than 7,000 linguistically and culturally assimilated refugees living in the country for more than 25 years.
+The decree conformed with international agreements on migration and asylum.
 Most of these refugees were originally from Senegal's Casamance Region, with minorities from Liberia and Sierra Leone.
+UNHCR reported that as of September 2019, the country hosted 7,800 refugees.
+Until the process was suspended in March due to COVID-10 prevention measures, the government had issued official naturalization identification to 5,507 of these individuals.